riyann00b/SDHub-DS/SDHub-DS/01_Foundation/01_Notes/01_My_Notes/10 Control Flow with while  Loops.md

 ## 1. Conditional Logic Warm-up

-You started with a complex problem that combines multiple `if-else` statements.
+started with a complex problem that combines multiple `if-else` statements.
 This is a great example of **nested conditional programming**.

 ### The Challenge